-The Central Pennsylvania Homeschool Orchestra is a non-profit association formed to provide an opportunity for homeschooled musicians to play in a professionally run ensemble setting.
-We also welcome the participation of cyber-charter students as well as public and private school students who are able to conform to our rehearsal and performance schedule.
+The Central Pennsylvania Homeschool Orchestra seeks to provide homeschool students with an education in orchestral ensemble playing, with opportunities to demonstrate their skills in performance.
+CPHO also welcomes cyber-charter, public, and private school students who are able to conform to our rehearsal and performance schedule and to abide by CPHO policies.
 Though our regular rehearsal and performance venue is a church and we open rehearsals and performances in Christian prayer, students of any or no faith tradition are welcome to participate with CPHO.

 CPHO plays a variety of music – Classical, contemporary, show tunes, composer medleys – in a traditional orchestral setting.
 Musicians must pass an audition to ensure not only that they have the skills to contribute to the orchestra, but also that they will benefit from their experience with CPHO (see our Membership page to find out how CPHO provides opportunities for beginning musicians while still challenging more seasoned players.)
 Musicians are expected to have their own instruments and take lessons privately, except for percussionists; for them CPHO provides instruments and training.